papalino456/papalino456/README.md

 <h2 align="left">Hi 👋!
-My name is Sebastian Barrio Bejarano and I'm a Mechatronics Engineer and Software developer from Mexico!<br><br>I'm currently studying Mechatronics at TU Dresden</h2>
+My name is Sebastian Barrio Bejarano and I'm a Mechatronics Engineer and Software developer from Mexico!<br><br>I'm currently studing at TU Dresden and working at Siemens!</h2>

 ###